Still can’t decide where to go on student exchange?

 Photo credit: Harvard College

 And of course, prestige comes with a price.
-After all, you’ll be busy learning at Harvard, rather than skipping lectures to travel.
+After all, you’ll be busy learning at Harvard, not skipping lectures to travel.
 If you’d rather focus on having fun, choose a school with lots of social events, like Alabama State University or Tecnológico de Monterrey.

 6) Activities available

 Student exchange is perfect for trying activities that aren’t as common in Singapore.
-Experiences could range from music festivals in the US to surfing in Australia to epic hikes in Europe, or salsa nights in South America!
+These range from music festivals in the US to surfing in Australia, to salsa nights in South America!

 When choosing where to go, decide what activities you’d like to experience on exchange.
 This largely depends on the climate, so also consider what season your exchange will be in.
 For example, my friend chose the University of St. Gallen in Switzerland during ski season, so that he could regularly snowboard in the Alps!